Cohen-Or/cohen-or.github.io/posts/rsaa2.md

 \text{Maximize} \quad \mathbf{w}^\top \mathbf{r} - \frac{\lambda}{2} \mathbf{w}^\top \Sigma \mathbf{w}
 $$

-Where $\lambda$ is a risk-aversion parameter that controls the trade-off between expected return and risk (_note that it is not the same variable we used for jump penalty_).
-A higher value of $\lambda$ results in a more risk-averse portfolio.
+Where $$\lambda$$ is a risk-aversion parameter that controls the trade-off between expected return and risk (_note that it is not the same variable we used for jump penalty_).
+A higher value of $$\lambda$$ results in a more risk-averse portfolio.

 In [1] the long-only and fully invested constraints were included which are defined formally as:

 $$
 \mathbf{w}^\top \mathbf{1} = 1 \quad \text{(Fully-invested)}
 $$

 $$
 \mathbf{w} \geq 0 \quad \text{(Long-only)}
 $$